mjordan/islandora_riprap/README.md

 ### The Failed Fixity Check Events report

 There is no separate configuration for this report.
 It can be accessed either from with the "Fixity Auditing" admin settings form at `admin/config/islandora_riprap/settings`, or from the "Islandora Riprap" row in Drupal's "Status report" list.
-If Riprap contains no failed fixity check events, you'll see something like:
+If Riprap contains no failed fixity check events, you'll see the following:

 ![no failed fixity events](docs/fixity_events_report_no_failures.png)